Enhancing Skills And Performance: The Role Of Peer Coaching

 It recognizes that individuals learn best through social interactions, reflection, and active engagement.

-By leveraging the power of collaboration and shared learning, peer coaching facilitates the transfer of knowledge, skills, and attitudes, leading to enhanced professional growth and development.
+Peer coaching leverages the power of collaboration and shared learning to facilitate the transfer of knowledge, skills, and attitudes, leading to enhanced professional growth and development.

 Features and Benefits of Peer Coaching